How to design a perfect home for a growing family?

 Embrace the open-plan design concept

-A poorly designed, capacious interior can feel like you’re living in a shoe box, much like a small but smartly utilized space can feel like you’re living in a mansion.
-The key to having enough space in your household for work and play lies in embracing open-plan living from the get-go, and utilizing as much space as possible without hindering spaciousness and manoeuvrability with walls and other obstacles.
+A poorly designed, the capacious interior can feel like you’re living in a shoebox, much like a small but smartly utilized space can feel like you’re living in a mansion.
+The key to having enough space in your household for work and play lies in embracing open-plan living from the get-go and utilizing as much space as possible without hindering spaciousness and maneuverability with walls and other obstacles.

 By knocking down a wall or two, you can easily extend certain areas and fuse them with other rooms in your home, creating a unified whole that will serve an aesthetic, as well as a functional purpose.
 This is how the dining room can become a natural extension of the kitchen, and the living room can encompass a grand area for the entire family to enjoy.
 This way, you will have a big open space that enjoys a unified décor line.

 Arguably, the floors are the first to suffer from the constant thudding and bumping produced by playful children and worried parents chasing them around the house.
 With children in the picture, your household is bound to become a high-traffic setting, which begs the need to put in durable flooring you can clean easily and maintain throughout the years without investing too much time or money.
 For this purpose, vinyl flooring is usually best, as it offers durability and aesthetics while being waterproof – perfect for children and their friends to enjoy unadulterated playtime.